threefoldtech/jumpscale_lib/docs/Howto/how_to_use_AYS_client.md

 Your first step will be to get an AYS Client instance, through which you will do all AYS interactions.

-In a typical setup the AYS server will be protected by ItsYou.online, requiring a JSON Web token (JWT) in order to use the AYS RESTful API.
-This JSON is created by the AYS client, you simply need to pass the client ID and secret that protects the AYS server.
-In the below example we assume you first saved the client ID and secret into environment variables:
+In a typical setup the AYS server will be protected by ItsYou.online, requiring you to pass an JSON Web token (JWT) in order to use the AYS RESTful API.
+This JSON is created by the AYS client.
+You simply need to pass the client ID and secret that protects the AYS server.
+In the below example we assume you first exported the client ID and secret in environment variables:
 ```python
 import os
 client_id = os.environ["CLIENT_ID"]